-In addition to the above, a prospective student must have completed a basic EMT program and be certified by the TDSHS 6 weeks after classes start.
+In addition to the above, a prospective student must have completed a basic EMT program and be certified as an EMT by the Texas DSHS 6 weeks after classes start.

 Panola College Health Science Department Immunization Requirements

 • Physical Exam - must be done and turned in prior to starting the clinicals using the approved form found at the back of the Policies and Procedures.